kubecost/docs/apis/diagnostic-apis/api-costmodel-cache.md

 # Cost-model Cache API

 The Kubecost cost-model container queries the k8s api-server to understand the resources which exist on the cluster.
 It then caches this information in memory.
-This API provides a way to view the current state of the cache.
+The following APIs are served by the cost-model container on each cluster, and provide a way to inspect the current state of the cache.

 {% swagger method="get" path="/allNodes" baseUrl="http://<your-kubecost-address>/model/" summary="allNodes API" %}
 {% swagger-description %}